OneDrive for Business

 To access your OneDrive

-1. Login to your Office 365 account using your WUSTL Key at: email.wustl.edu/mail
+1. Login to Office 365 using your WashU Key at: email.wustl.edu/mail

 2. Click on the blue Apps button at the top-left of the browser window and select OneDrive

-3. Click the New button to create a new Microsoft Office Document in your OneDrive
+3. Click the New button to create a new Microsoft Office Document in OneDrive

-4. Click on the Upload button to upload files and folders from your computer
+4. Click on the Upload button to upload files and folders from the computer

 To share a file or folder in OneDrive with a colleague:

-1. Click on the small blue checkbox next to the file(s) or folder(s) you want to share, and then click the Share button
+1. Click on the small blue checkbox next to the file(s) or folder(s) to share, and then click the Share button

-2. Enter in the email addresses of the colleagues that you want to share with, and select the desired level of access
+2. Enter in the email addresses of the colleagues to share with, and select the desired level of access

 3. Click the Share button

-5. Note: only colleagues who have access to Office 365 will be able to login to OneDrive and see the file(s)/folder(s) that you have shared
+5. Note: only colleagues who have access to Office 365 will be able to login to OneDrive and see the file(s)/folder(s) that have been shared

 To live collaborate on an Office document with your colleagues: